alexfernandez/deployment/README.md

 By default `deployment' does not deal with service restart, so how does the new code enter into service?
 There are several alternatives.

-First, `deployment' can be configured to run a specified command.
+First, `deployment' can be configured to run a specified command, passing it an option `deploymentCommand' from the API.

 Second, the service could be run using `supervisor', which would restart the service automatically right after downloading the new code.